ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

 Other examples for *rows of rows* are:

-- Depreciation Plan Line Fixed Value’ are rows of Depreciation Plan lines
+- Depreciation Plan Line Fixed Value are rows of Depreciation Plan lines
-- Payment Slip Lines are rows of Payment Slip amounts
+- Payment Slip Lines are rows of Payment Slip Amounts
 - Operations are rows of work order items
 - The voucher rows and their specific properties playing the role of their sub-rows.